octoenergy/octoenergy.github.io/README.md

 ## Installation

-You'll need a modern Ruby (>2.0) and bundler installed.
+You'll need a modern Ruby (>2.0) and bundler (`gem install bundler`) installed.
 For OSX, it's generally easiest to use [rvm](https://rvm.io/).

+We use Pygments for syntax highlighting.
+This seems to need Python 2.7 as the default Python.
+If you're using pyenv, then
+run:

+    $ pyenv install 2.7.8
+    $ pyenv local 2.7.8

+to set the local Python version to 2.7.8.

-Once those are in place, simply check out the repo and run
+Once those are in place, simply check out the repo and run:

     $ bundle install